 Craig Bjornson was named the Astros bullpen coach on Oct.
 22, 2013.
 He also served as the Astros bullpen coach in 2012 before spending the 2013 season as the organization's roving pitching instructor.

 A former pitcher in the Astros minor league system, Bjornson has two-plus decades experience in professional baseball.
 He started his coaching career as a pitching coach for the Vermont Expos in 1999.
 Since then he's also spent time working in the Kansas City, Washington, Los Angeles (NL) and Colorado organizations (2000-11) as a pitching coach at the minor league level.

-He also spent three seasons as pitching coach for the Occidente Pastora de los Llanos of the Venezuelan Winter League (2000-03).
+He also spent four seasons as pitching coach for the Occidente Pastora de los Llanos of the Venezuelan Winter League (2000-03).

 Bjornson, a southpaw, pitched in high school for the Tucson High Badgers, a club that won the 1987 Arizona State Championship.
 He went on to Junior College at Arizona Western in Yuma, Ariz., and played for head coach John Stratton, a mentor to Bjornson.
 Following his time at Arizona Western, Bjornson transferred to Nicholls State University in Thibodeau, La., and later was signed by the Astros as a non-drafted free agent in 1991.
 His signing scout, Clark Crist, later coached Bjornson when he pitched for the Auburn Astros of the New York-Penn League.
 He pitched three seasons in the Astros farm system from 1991-93, making 81 appearances (27 starts), while posting a 3.0 walks per 9.0 innings ratio, a 5.7 strikeouts per 9.0 ratio and an overall 3.82 ERA.
 He pitched at Quad Cities in his final season (1993).